surveycto/ranking-choices/README.md

 There are two parameters:

 1. `alloqdef`: If this parameter has a value of 1, then the enumerator can swipe to the next field without making any changes.
-Otherwise, at least one change needs to occur.
+If the parameter is any other value, or it is not included, at least one change needs to occur.
 This change can be as simple as tapping a choice so it stays in the same place.
 1. `numbers`:  If this parameter has a value of 1, or if it is not included, then choices will have numbers ranking them from 1 to x (x being the number of choices).
 The numbers will stay in order even as the choices are moved around.
 If the parameter has a value of 0, then these numbers will not be shown.

 ## More resources

-* **Test form**
+* **Sample form**
 You can find a form definition in this repo here: [extras/test-form](extras/test-form).

 * **Developer documentation**